HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 We are listening for:

-· Who is this child?
+Who is this child?

-· How are they thinking, discovering, acting, communicating?
+How are they thinking, discovering, acting, communicating?

-· What is their relationship with the group?
+What is their relationship with the group?

-· How is he or she interpreting the world?
+How are they interpreting the world?

 How is the pedagogy of listening linked with neuroscience?